Calm Your Nervous System

 Running From a Bear

-Let's discuss what happens in response to stress.
-Say a threat, such as a bear, trigger you.
-Whether a real threat (a wild animal) or a perceived one (a text message), your nervous system signals the same stress response.
-Most people aren't living in a relaxed state where healing can occur.
-If you're stressed, your body focuses on survival, not digestion or weight loss.
+Let's talk about how your body responds to stress.
+Whether it's a real threat like a bear or a perceived one like a text message, your nervous system triggers the same stress response.
+Unfortunately, many people aren't in a relaxed state where healing is possible.
+When you're stressed, your body prioritizes survival over things like digestion or weight loss.

-The bigger problem is that the “bear” could be a thought, an email, or an intestinal bug.
-Be mindful of your feelings and symptoms, as they indicate underlying stress-related issues.
+The bigger issue is that the "bear" can be a thought, an email, or even a low-grade infection.
+Pay attention to your feelings and symptoms; they can reveal underlying stress-related problems.

 Are YOU Stuck in Stress?